+In this post we will see what a Windows Kernel Mode Power Manager is.
 Windows uses power management technology to reduce power consumption for PCs in general and battery-powered laptops in particular.
 For example, a Windows computer can be put in a sleep or hibernation state.

-Windows Kernel-Mode Power Manager
+What is Windows Kernel-Mode Power Manager

 A complex power management system for computer devices has evolved so that when the computer begins to shut down or go to lower power consumption, the attached devices can also be powered down properly so that no data is lost.